LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Vectors (11/13).
 Logical vectors
 ========================================================

-Numeric vectors may be evaluated to produce logical vectors.
-This can be very useful when using a logical as an index
+Other vectors may be evaluated to produce logical vectors.
+This can be very useful when using a logical to index.

 Common examples are: